Group Of 6 Wanted In Suspected Hate Crime, Attack On Woman Not Wearing Mask On Subway, NYPD Says

 The suspects allegedly made anti-Asian comments related to COVID-19 to the woman during the attack, police said.

-It happened on an A train near the West 4th Street – Washington Square station on Dec.
+The incident happened on an A train near the West 4th Street/Washington Square station on Dec.
 17.

 According to the NYPD, it started when a group of three men and three woman got into an argument with the woman over the apparent fact that she was not wearing a mask.